 - November 24-28

-High seasonal tides can cause low-lying coastal areas to flood.
+High seasonal tides can cause low-lying coastal areas, roads, parking lots and docks in vulnerable areas to flood during the times of high tide.
 Motorists are urged to use caution and seek alternate routes to avoid traveling on flooded streets.
-Coastal roads, parking lots and docks in vulnerable areas could flood during the times of high tide.